 For Mixtapes, we ask today's leading musicians, authors, filmmakers and artists to curate an hour of new-music that they find particularly compelling or that exemplifies the shifting boundaries of today's musical climate.
-Today's mixtape comes courtesy of Steve Smith, music editor for Time Out New York and classical music reviewer for the New York Times.
+Today's mixtape comes courtesy of Steve Smith, former music editor for Time Out New York and classical music reviewer for the New York Times.

 By Steve Smith